-June 2025 SCGA Handicap and Delegate Report
+March 2026 SCGA Handicap and Delegate Report

 SCGA Handicap Report

-SCGA Delegeate Report
+SCGA Delegate Report

-Remember, golf is a game, so have fun out there.
+Please remember golf is a game, so have fun out there.

 Tom Richey - Handicap Chairman - 714-412-3615 - tsrichey@yahoo.com